-Multiple aspects of the test and testing environment . . . may affect the performance of an examinee and consequently give rise to construct-irrelevant variance in the test scores.
-As research on contextual factors (e.g., stereotype threat) is ongoing, test developers and test users should pay attention to the emerging empirical literature on these topics so that they can use this information if and when the preponderance of evidence dictates that it is appropriate to do so.
-(AERA/APA/NCME, 2014, p.
-54)
+[M]ultiple aspects of the test and testing environment ... may affect the performance of an examinee and consequently give rise to construct-irrelevant variance in the test scores.
+As research on contextual factors (e.g., stereotype threat) is ongoing, test developers and test users should pay attention to the emerging empirical literature on these topics so that they can use this information if and when the preponderance of evidence dictates that it is appropriate to do so (AERA/APA/NCME, 2014:54).

-The Standards' reference to "stereotype threat" as a contextual factor in testing owes to the work of Stanford social psychologist Claude Steele.
-Steele and Aronson's (1995) study was the first to demonstrate that awareness of racial stereotypes has a measurable effect on SAT performance among Black examinees.
+The Standards' reference to stereotype threat as a contextual factor in testing owes to the work of Stanford social psychologist Claude Steele.
+Steele and Aronson's (1995) study was the first to demonstrate that awareness of racial stereotypes has a measurable effect on SAT performance among black examinees.

-Finally, differential prediction, or prediction bias, is also evident in the UC test score data.
-This problem arises "when differences exist in the pattern of associations between test scores and other variables for different groups, bringing with it concerns about bias in the inferences drawn from the use of test scores" (AERA/APA/NCME, 2014, p.
-51).
-For example, SAT/ACT scores are relatively weak predictors of graduation rates for all UC students, but they are even weaker predictors for Black and Latinx undergrads (Geiser, 2015, pp. 8-9).
+Finally, differential prediction, or prediction bias, is also evident in the UC test-score data.
+This problem arises "... when differences exist in the pattern of associations between test scores and other variables for different groups, bringing with it concerns about bias in the inferences drawn from the use of test scores" (AERA/APA/NCME, 2014:51).
+For example, SAT/ACT scores are relatively weak predictors of graduation rates for all UC students, but they are even weaker predictors for black and Latino undergrads.
 Tests predict least well for groups most disadvantaged by test scores.